ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/framework-misc/index.md

 ## Overview

-This section describes some of the finer grain tuning you might want to do with your React & ag-Grid application.
+This section describes some of the finer grain tuning you might want to do with your React & AG Grid application.

 ## Binding Row Data with **v-model**